 What we have lined up, in terms of new content over the next month, is an interview with director Jon East – which is up – and a bunch of other new material, which will be released on a weekly basis.
-These include an interview with Gothic Blues artist, Ledfoot, as well as a new chapter of the E-Book about growing up behind the scenes in entertainment, in this case also film, about a period when Charlotte Rampling was a sort of stepmother to my brother and me and my father was increasingly active in bringing in contraband to the UK from the East.
+These include an interview with Gothic Blues artist, Ledfoot, as well as a new chapter of the E-Book about growing up behind the scenes in entertainment, in this case also film.
+A period when Charlotte Rampling was a sort of stepmother to my brother and me, and my father was increasingly active in bringing in contraband to the UK from the East.

 Feeling out the format of producing an online publication has been interesting.
 Although online revolves around a lot of the same skills I and many of us learnt in traditional media, editing film, recording voiceovers, composing and interviewing, the knack and nature of online seems to be its own beast.
 More about carving out your niche.
 This makes sense, because of the size and scope of the internet.
 A bit like when cable came online and the channels became increasingly specialised: with the internet, almost everything is there, apart from what we bring to the table – either a new work, special access or storytelling style – and the priority seems to be how to present yourself in a way that cuts through everything else.